-Testing Process for Michigan
+Addiction Counselor Testing & Examination Process in Michigan

 To qualify to sit for the exam you must be a resident of the State of Michigan for 51 percent of the year.
 You can download the documents needed to apply for testing via the MCBAP website and will need to submit the following documentation as well as a $175 application fee:

 - Testing, Academic Equivalents, and Ethics Training Form

 You will receive notification of approval via email from the IC&RC/ADC in four to six weeks and at that time will be notified of your testing time and location.
 You will be required to pass the International Certification and Reciprocity Consortium/Alcohol and Drug Counselor written examination before you can earn certification.

 Clinical supervision is the area of substance abuse certification that helps others attain their credentials in the field.
 A CSS is tasked with mentoring, evaluating, and teaching as well as a wide range of other supervisory roles such as: